 How do you live on £1000 per month?
-Cost of living can vary from one area to the next.
+The cost of living can vary from one area to the next.
 It can also vary from one person to another.
-You could easily lower your expenses, bills, and costs so that you can live below this magical number.
-It is possible to live on £1,000 per month even with a lot of responsibilities.
+You could quickly lower your expenses, bills, and costs to live below this magical number.
+Living on £1,000 per month is possible even with many responsibilities.

 You will need to think creatively.
-You may also need to make lifestyle and reductions.
-If you are interested in learning more and willing to make big lifestyle changes to lower down monthly spending, I have many ideas for you.
+You may also need to make lifestyle reductions.
+If you are interested in learning more and willing to make significant lifestyle changes to lower monthly spending, I have many ideas for you.